 Using and Configuring your GMRS Radio

 Most radios can be programmed manually but it is usually not an easy process as it may require tedious menu selections and button presses.
 Programming software such as CHIRP (recommended to make a donation if you use this excellent app) or that supplied free from the manufacturer (as for the Wouxuns and Baofeng G11S) is much easier to use once you get the hang of the application.
 You can save the settings in a file (often called a “code plug”) so that you can go back and easily make changes or additions.

-Note that to use GENOAK you will first need to program your repeater-capable GMRS radio with specific transmit and receive codes.
-If your radio is not configured please contact us for this access/programming information if you are in the Oakland/East Bay area.
+Note that to access GENOAK you will first need to program your repeater-capable GMRS radio with GENOAK-specific transmit and receive codes.
+If your radio is not configured and if you are in the Oakland/East Bay area, please contact us for this access/programming information.
+We can also program your radio for you.

 Charging your GMRS Radio

-Keep your batteries charged.
-If your radio uses alkaline batteries and you don’t use it often, remove them so that they don’t leak and damage the radio.
-Note that some radios lose their programming if the batteries are removed.
+Keep your batteries fresh or charged.
+If your radio uses AA/AAA batteries and you don’t use it often, remove them so that they don’t damage the radio if they leak.
 If your radio has a rechargeable battery pack, determine from the manufacturer or user manual whether it can be left sitting in the charger long-term, or if it’s best stored out of the charger.
 If unsure, remove it from the charger when it is fully charged.

-Some radios still draw a little current from the battery even when turned off, so learn how to avoid having a dead battery when you need it in an emergency.
+Some radios still draw a little current from the battery even when turned off, so regularly refresh the charge to avoid having a dead battery when you need it in an emergency.
 And always have spare batteries or charged battery packs on-hand.
-Extended battery packs with larger capacities are available for the Wouxuns and the BTECH and are recommended.
+Higher capacity battery packs are available for several of the radios and are recommended.

-If your GMRS radio is having trouble hearing or being heard through the GENOAK repeater or directly with another operator via simplex (aka “What we’ve got here is failure to communicate!”), here are some things you can try to improve the chances of getting your message through (from least to most cost):
+If you are having trouble hearing or being heard through the GENOAK repeater or directly with another operator via simplex (aka “What we’ve got here is failure to communicate!”), here are some things you can try to improve the chance of getting your message through (from least to most cost):